ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

   ! echo "cp - FAILS" >> results.txt)
 ```

-We wrote the command quickly.
-But it is hard for reading and understanding.
-It is often happening in programming.
-Because of it, you should pay more efforts to make your code clean and obvious.
+We spent some time writing this command.
+However, another person would need much more time to read it and understand it correctly.
+It happens in programming often.
+This situation is a severe problem for big projects.
+Therefore, please train yourself to make your code clean and evident from the beginning.
 Code cleanliness is more important than a high speed of writing it.

 ### Poor Technical Solution